 However, we can find enhanced odds multiples where the odds are in our favour.

-As detailed in the enhanced multiples article, if we choose positive expected value (EV+) selections, then there is a profit to be made.
+As detailed in the enhanced multiples article, choose positive expected value (+EV) selections for long term profit.

 Sometimes a bookie will boost the odds if a certain outcome happens.